Why You Need an Editor

 I’m not going to self-publish.
 So if the publisher will edit my book when they receive it, why do I need a freelance editor to help me first?

 It is good for a manuscript to be edited even if it will be edited by the publisher because you must first get accepted by the publisher.
 If the publisher sees that the manuscript requires too much work, they may decide that the manuscript is not worth the effort and expense.
 If you are working through an agent, the agent has to be able to sell the manuscript, and a manuscript that looks nonprofessional and has many errors is not an appealing product to purchase.
 Having a well-written and well-edited manuscript may make the difference between acceptance and rejection.

-For all services, I will do a no-cost, no-obligation sample edit* of several pages in order to determine the level of editing required.
+For all services, I will do a no-cost, no-obligation sample edit* of several paragraphs in order to determine the level of editing required.
 If you agree with my evaluation and editing style and choose to proceed, I’ll provide a contract for the project.
-I ask for a 50% down payment before the editing begins with the balance due at the completion of the project.
-I accept payments through Square, PayPal, or Stripe or by check through the mail.